Vivekthentu/v5/personal_roadmap.md

+AWS DevOps combines Amazon Web Services (AWS) cloud platform with DevOps principles and practices to accelerate software development and deployment.

 # my java backend road map

 >**"The only way to learn a new programming language is by writing programs in it."**